nodece/pulsar/site2/docs/admin-api-topics.md

   -   **nonContiguousDeletedMessagesRangesSerializedSize**: The serialized size of non-contiguous deleted messages ranges.

+  -   **ownerBroker**: The broker that owns this topic.

-  -   **publishers**: The list of all local publishers into the topic.
+  -   **publishers**: The list of all local publishers on the topic.
 The list ranges from zero to thousands.

       -   **accessMode**: The type of access to the topic that the producer requires.